IN THIS GUIDE

 A native of Mediterranean and North African climes, it’s taken to the British weather remarkably well and requires little in the way of maintenance.

-These cheerful annuals are hardy enough creatures which tolerate mild frosts without too much fuss, before bursting into life in summer with their bold and vivid blooms.
+These cheerful annuals are hardy enough and will tolerate mild frosts, before bursting into life in summer with their bold and vivid blooms.

 Originally from Australia, mimosas are available as trees, shrubs and climbers, though the former is the most commonly found variety in the UK.

-When planting, make sure you have enough space to accommodate your specimen, since some strains can grow up to 40ft in height and a spread even larger.
+When planting, make sure you have enough space to accommodate your tree, since some strains can grow up to 12m in height and a similar spread.

 One of the most readily available types of orchid in the UK, moth orchids are particular about the climatic conditions of their surroundings.